terryaney/Documentation.Camelot/KatApp.md

 }
 ```

 <sup>2</sup> Given the following configuration for multiple CalcEngines and tabs, the `rbl.options` object can be used in the following scenarios.
-Note, that when `options.calcEngine` or `options.tab` are set, all KatApp directives (`v-ka-value`, `v-ka-template`, `v-ka-table`, `v-ka-highchart`, etc.) that access RBLe Results will also obey the settings.
+Note, that when `options.calcEngine` or `options.tab` are set, all KatApp directives (`v-ka-value`, `v-ka-template`, `v-ka-table`, `v-ka-chart`, `v-ka-highchart`, etc.) that access RBLe Results will also obey the settings.

 ```html
 <rbl-config templates="Standard_Templates,LAW:Law_Templates">